View3Labs/README/litepaper.md

 20% of net revenue funds:
 - Biodiversity + rewilding projects
 - Climate action initiatives
 - Human Wellbeing + creative access

-We build with purpose — and code it into the protocol.
+Our regenerative model is coded into our tokenomics and product lifecycle.

 ---